TajwarSaiyeed/Quizzy-APP-Abid/README.md

 # Project Name : Quizzy App

-# Dependencies and extra thing what i have added in my app
+# Dependencies and features what i have added in my app

 React Router